Winter programs begin November 7th - Come train with us!

 What payment options are available?

-CPCC accepts cheque, payment via our website, at our point of sale machine in the CPCC office, or by email money transfer for fees.
-Upon online registration, you will have a "print and pay" option, which will enable you to print your invoice and make payment directly with the club, via one of the above mentioned methods.
+CPCC accepts cheque, payment via our website, or email transfers to email@example.com for fees.
+Upon online registration, you will have an "offline payment" option, which will enable you to print your invoice and make payment directly with the club via one of the above mentioned methods.
 For more information on registration, please contact firstname.lastname@example.org.

 Does my child need to know how to swim in order to become a member?